codingBeanie/electionGraphs/readme.md

 ![Example Chart](https://github.com/ricochan/VotingGraphPortfolio/blob/main/output/ElectionResults_2021.png "Example Chart")

 ## VotingGraphs
+´´´´python
+from votingGraphPortfolio import VotingGraphs

+votingGraphs = VotingGraphs(
+    "data/exampleData.csv",
+    "YEAR",
+    "VOTINGS",
+    "PARTY_SHORT",
+    "PARTY_SPEC",
+    "PARTY_COLOR",
+)
+´´´

 ### mandatory
 `csvFile` = *(str)* csv file to read in

 `columnYear` = *(str)* name of column in csv in which the year is recorded

+`columnVotings` = *(str)* name of column in csv in which the absolute number of votings per party is recorded

+`columnParty` = *(str)* name of column in csv in which party name is recorded

+`columnSpectrum` = *(str)* name of column in csv in which the political orientation of the party is recorded

+`columnColor` = *(str)* name of column in csv in which the color code of the party is recorded

 ### optional